Skip to content

 Once connected, the session type indicator shows which REPL you're currently working with:

-Status Bar CLJ
+Status Bar REPL Connected, session

 CLJS Build Selector#